 Copa Airlines is Panama's flag carrier and has been connecting the Central American country with other destinations in the continent since 1947.
 In its early years, the airline only operated domestic flights but began to fly internationally in the late 1960s with flights to Costa Rica, Jamaica and Colombia.
 Flights to the United States began in the 1980s, and the following decade was a time of expansion for Copa, with multiple destinations being added throughout Latin America and the Caribbean.

 Copa Airlines is a Star Alliance member and has a fleet of approximately 100 Boeing plane.
 In addition, Copa Airlines will be adding the Boeing 737 MAX9 to its fleet, one of the most modern aircraft in the market, from September 2018.
 During 2018, they will expand its network to 80 destinations in 32 countries in North, Central and South America and the Caribbean.
 Travelers on Copa Airlines enjoy nonstop flight deals to Panama City from 4 U.S.A gateways: New York City, Los Angeles, Miami, and Orlando.
-The airline was awarded for the fifth consecutive year as the “Most Punctual Airline in Latin America” in its 2017 On-Time Performance Service by FlightStats.
+The airline was awarded for the sixth consecutive year as the “Most Punctual Airline in Latin America” in its 2018 On-Time Performance Service by FlightStats.
 Get your Copa Airlines discounted air ticket on Vayama.

 The seating plan is split into Economy/Main Cabin and Business.
 Economy class passengers can request an upgrade to Business online by following the instructions here.
 Business class offers priority check-in, boarding and baggage handling as well as more legroom and access to VIP lounges.